At Olympics and beyond, getting away with it is Russia's way

-7 of15 FILE- Russian President Vladimir Putin attends the opening ceremony of the 2022 Winter Olympics, Friday, Feb.
-4, 2022, in Beijing.
-Be it sports, politics, hacking or war, the recent history of Russia's relationship with the world can be summed up in one phrase: They get away with it.
-Sue Ogrocki/AP Show More Show Less
+8 of14 FILE- In this Oct.
+7, 2009, file photo, a woman places flowers before a portrait of slain Russian journalist Anna Politkovskaya, in Moscow.
+Politkovskaya, who won international acclaim for her reporting on the human rights abuses in the Russian republic of Chechnya was shot dead in the elevator of her Moscow apartment building.
+Pavel Golovkin/AP Show More Show Less 9 of14

-8 of15 FILE- A bullet riddled effigy of Russian President Vladimir Putin, is coated by fresh snow at a frontline position in the Luhansk region, eastern Ukraine, Tuesday, Feb.
+10 of14 FILE- A bullet riddled effigy of Russian President Vladimir Putin, is coated by fresh snow at a frontline position in the Luhansk region, eastern Ukraine, Tuesday, Feb.
 1, 2022.
 More than 100,000 Russian troops are currently massed along the Ukrainian border preparing for a possible invasion.
 Despite weeks of diplomacy, Putin still seems to hold all the cards, pushing Europe to the brink of war and prompting British Prime Minister Boris Johnson to call this the continent's "most dangerous moment" in decades.
-Vadim Ghirda/AP Show More Show Less 9 of15
+Vadim Ghirda/AP Show More Show Less

-10 of15 FILE- In this Oct.
-7, 2009, file photo, a woman places flowers before a portrait of slain Russian journalist Anna Politkovskaya, in Moscow.
-Politkovskaya, who won international acclaim for her reporting on the human rights abuses in the Russian republic of Chechnya was shot dead in the elevator of her Moscow apartment building.
-Pavel Golovkin/AP Show More Show Less

-11 of15 FILE- A couple shares a kiss at a memorial wall with photos of servicemen killed in the conflict with pro-Russian separatists in the country's east, in Kyiv, Ukraine, Tuesday, Nov.
-19, 2019.
-More than 100,000 Russian troops are massed along the Ukrainian border in 2022, preparing for a possible invasion.
-Vladimir Putin's Russia has perfected the art of flouting the rules, whether the venue is the Olympic arena, international diplomacy or meddling in other countries' elections from the comfort of home.
-And it has suffered little consequence for its actions.
-Efrem Lukatsky/AP Show More Show Less 12 of15

 BEIJING (AP) — Be it sports, politics, hacking or war, the recent history of Russia’s relationship with the world can be summed up in one phrase: They get away with it.